osnr/PyVolvelle/README.md

 Slide -- real numbers between A and B

 You can express functions, or you can express lookup tables with if statements.

+## TODO

+Doesn't currently work headless / with CPython (need new backend to emit SVG strings, shouldn't be too hard)